Olathe, Kansas Travel Guide

 Cedar Lake Falls 15500 South Lone Elm Road, Olathe, Kansas 66061 (913) 971-6263

-Marra Museum of Deaf History and Deaf Culture has two exhibit halls and tells two stories.
+Marra Museum of Deaf History, Arts and Culture has two exhibit halls and tells two stories.
 The first half of the museum is devoted to Deaf culture and the second half is devoted to the history of the Kansas School for the Deaf.
 The Deaf community is composed mostly of those who have been deaf since birth or very early childhood.
 Sign language is the first language of those people who identify with Deaf culture and community.

-Marra Museum of Deaf History and Deaf Culture 455 East Park Street Olathe, Kansas 66061 (913) 782-5808
+Marra Museum of Deaf History, Arts & Culture 455 East Park Street, Olathe, Kansas 66061 (913) 782-5808

 Christmas Card Lane is an entire subdivision of homes with extravagant Christmas decorations, tied together thematically by giant Christmas cards with greetings from each family.
 Over 200 hundred homes are decorated with Christmas lights and luminaries.
 Most cars touring Christmas Card Lane turn off their headlights and creep through the subdivision.
 Open evenings from Thanksgiving through New Years.
 Free.